 The Company has operations in Canada and Peru which are subject to foreign currency fluctuations.
 The Company's operating expenses are incurred in Canadian Dollars and Peruvian Nuevo Soles and the fluctuation of the Canadian dollar in relation to other currencies will have an impact upon the profitability of the Company and may also affect the value of the Company's assets and the amount of shareholders' equity.
+The Company also maintains a US Dollar bank account with a Canadian bank.
 The Company has not entered into any agreements or purchased any instruments to hedge possible currency risks.
-At September 30, 2014, 1 Canadian Dollar was equal to 2.58 Peruvian Nuevo Soles.
+At September 30, 2015, 1 Canadian Dollar was equal to 2.42 Peruvian Nuevo Soles and 0.75 US Dollar.